5 More Minutes

-Cinco minutos más is an upcoming Spanish fantasy comedy film directed by Javier Ruiz Caldera and written by Berto Romero, who also stars alongside Belén Cuesta and Javier Cámara.
+5 More Minutes (5 minutos más) is a 2026 Spanish fantasy comedy film directed by Javier Ruiz Caldera and written by Berto Romero, who also stars alongside Belén Cuesta and Javier Cámara.

+It world premiered at the 74th San Sebastián International Film Festival on 19 September 2026 ahead of its 22 January 2027 theatrical release in Spain by Filmax.

 Plot

 As a couple in crisis move to a house in the countryside to spend a weekend of rural tourism, they become trapped in a 5-minute time loop after the tourism company agent hands them the keys.